 4. 14.
-6. The finalists and the participants of the Match for 3rd place are required to attend the Closing Ceremony.
+6. The finalists and the participants of the match for 3rd place are required to attend the Closing Ceremony.

-4. 14.7.
-The winner is obliged to attend the final press conference after the event has ended and to provide an exclusive interview for the tournament and FIDE website, if requested by the FIDE Press Officer.
+4. 14.
+7. The winner is obliged to attend the final press conference after the event has ended and to provide an exclusive interview for the tournament and FIDE website, if requested by the FIDE Press Officer.

 4. 14.
-8. If a player fails to fulfil his/her duties listed in Articles 4.14.1, 4.14.4 - 4.14.7, undermines the reputation of FIDE, the World Cup Organiser and sponsors, other players, hosting country or city or conducts him-/herself in a manner contrary to the spirit of sportsmanship or the FIDE Code of Ethics, he/she shall be penalized as follows: 5% of his/her prize money shall be forfeited to the Organiser and a further 5% to FIDE for each breach.
+8. If a player fails to fulfil her duties listed in Articles 4.14.1 - 4.14.7, undermines the reputation of FIDE, the WWCup Organiser and sponsors, other players, hosting country or city or conducts herself in a manner contrary to the spirit of sportsmanship or the FIDE Code of Ethics, she shall be penalized as follows: 5% of her prize money shall be forfeited to the Organiser and a further 5% to FIDE for each breach.
 In cases of serious misconduct, the player may be disqualified from the event.
 Such decisions can be taken and/or approved by the FIDE Council.